-iPhone Factory Vandalized By Workers In India Discontent Over Wages, Working Hours
+Apple Probes iPhone Supplier After Worker Protests Over Wages, Working Hours Turn Violent In India

 Wistron said it was “deeply shocked” by the unrest with a spokesperson reportedly saying “we follow the law and are supporting the authorities with their investigation.”

 An Apple spokesperson said the tech giant is “dedicated to ensuring everyone in our supply chain is treated with dignity and respect,” the Journal reported.
+The Cupertino-based company told the Economic Times that it is probing the allegations against Wistron.

 Why It Matters: Last month, Apple put another Taiwanese supplier, Pegatron Corporation, on probation after it discovered cases of labor violations.